patelakash317/MindMappingTool-CAS733-Elm/README.md

 4. Select sepecific idea
 5. Move the selected idea
 6. Edit color of a idea
-7. Set default color of every new idea
+7. Set default color of every new idea (Default: Blue)

 **Quick access buttons**: